 - Children’s Hospital of Pennsylvania: Breastfeeding A Baby With Food Allergies

 Did you go dairy free while nursing?
+What were your favorite dairy free snacks while nursing?
 Does your child have a food allergy?